cjgronlund/project-rome/project-rome-docs/includes/android/notification-init.md

 ### Provide the local Platform with access to the notification service

 Finally, you must associate push notification functionality with the Connected Devices Platform in your app.
-In the [Getting started guide](getting-started-rome-android.md), you initialized the Platform with a `null` *notificationProvider* parameter.
+In the steps above, you initialized the Platform with a `null` *notificationProvider* parameter.
 Here, you need to construct and pass in an object that implements **[NotificationProvider](https://docs.microsoft.com/java/api/com.microsoft.connecteddevices.core._notification_provider)**.
 The main point of note is the `getNotificationRegistrationAsync` method, which must return a **[NotificationRegistration](https://docs.microsoft.com/java/api/com.microsoft.connecteddevices.core._notification_registration)** instance.
 The **NotificationRegistration** is responsible for supplying the Connected Devices Platform with an access token (and related information) for the notification service.

 ```Java